-Chronic rhinosinusitis is an ailment that occurs in numerous clinical forms, from a relatively harmless condition to the risk of extra and intracranial complications which can put the patients' lives at risk (in case of acute exacerbation of the inflammation).
-First general practitioners and pediatricians treat the patients, and when the disorder is diagnosed on the basis of the symptoms, otorhinolaryngologists, pulmonologists and allergologists take over.
-However, in case of complications ophtalmologists, neuro surgeons and intensive care unit doctors treat the condition [10].
+Chronic rhinosinusitis is an ailment that occurs in numerous clinical forms from a relatively harmless condition to the risk of extra and intracranial complications which can put the patients' lives at risk (in case of acute exacerbation of the inflammation).
+General practitioners and pediatricians (when the disorder is diagnosed on the basis of the symptoms), otorhinolaryngologists, pulmonologists and allergologists, and in case of complications ophtalmologists, neuro surgeons and intensive care unit doctors treat the condition [10].

-Considering that there are many predisposing factors that can lead to CRS and influence its course, and that there are many physicians that use diverse diagnostic procedures, it is difficult to give a precise estimation of the prevalence of this disorder.
-However, it is estimated that the incidence of CRS is 15.5% of the whole USA population, and this disorder takes the second place among all chronic disorders [11].
-In European countries its prevalence is between 5 and 15% [12], while in Canada, it is around 5% [13].
-In this study, there were more male patients, and the ratio between men and women was 1.31 : 1.
-In the examined literature, we found diverse data where gender prevails when it comes to this disorder.
-We and other authors have found similar data on the prevalence in male patients [14, 15, 16].
+Considering that there are many predisposing factors that can lead to CRS and influence its course and that there are many physicians that use diverse diagnostic procedures, it is difficult to give a precise estimation of the prevalence of this disorder.
+However, it is estimated that the incidence of CRS is 15.5% of the whole USA population, while this disorder takes the second place among all chronic disorders [11]; in European countries its prevalence is between 5 and 15% [12], while in Canada around 5% [13].
+In this study, there were more male patients while the ratio men/women was 1.31 : 1.
+In the examined literature, we found diverse data in which gender prevails when it comes to this disorder.
+Our and other authors have found similar data on the prevalence in male patients [14-16].
 On the other hand, the results of some studies state a significantly higher number of women among the CRS patients [11, 13].
-The average age of our examinees was 48, our patients being a little older than the patients of other studies [15, 16, 17].
+The average age of our examinees was 48, our patients being a little older than the patients of other studies [15-17].

 Besides nasal endoscopy and CT of the nose and paranasal sinuses, a subjective assessment of the symptoms which are characteristic of CRS by using the VAS scale is still the main part of the procedure that is used, especially in the primary care.
-Although, a little less precise in relation to the implentation of the tests on the quality of life, the implementation of the VAS scale is widespread, for in everyday routine work it is less time-consuming, and, at the same time, it provides good data on the implemented therapies success of these patients [18].
+Although, a little less precise in relation to the implentation of the tests on the quality of life, the implementation of the VAS scale is widespread, for in everyday routine work it is less time-consuming, and at the same time it provides good data on the success of the implemented therapies in these patients [18].
 However, the assessment of the severity of CRS on the basis of the subjective assessment of the symptoms has certain limitations.
 This assessment sometimes depends on the gender, age, social and economic status, ethnicity with certain cultural specifications, presence of co-morbidities and other [19, 20].
 Also, patients often cannot clearly distinguish one symptom from another, so an unprecise assessment of the symptom intensity may occur (nasal congestion, facial pain/pressure and headache often overlap) [21].